exonum/exonum-doc/src/advanced/bitcoin-anchoring.md

 Such transaction should be manually written to the global settings.

 The funding UTXO should get enough confirmations before being used.
-However, the network do not check number of confirmations for the provided funding transaction; it is on administrators' duty.
+However, the network does not check number of confirmations for the provided funding transaction; it is administrators’ duty.

 ## Changing validators list

-The list of validators' anchoring keys may be changed by a multiple
+The list of anchoring keys of validators may be changed by a multiple
 reasons:

 - periodic key rotation